-Best Biology & Pre-Med Programs with Swim Teams
+444 Biology & Pre-Med Schools with Swim Teams, Ranked

 Pre-med is the major where the schedule is the major.
 Hospital shadow programs run weekday afternoons, the only afternoons most hospitals run them.
 Organic chemistry and biochemistry labs meet in three- and four-hour afternoon blocks.
 Research hours, the kind that medical schools weight heavily, accumulate in the same window as practice.
 The schools that consistently send swimmers into medical school are the ones with bench depth in clinical sites, lab-section flexibility, and a pre-health advising office that has solved the timing problem for athletes before.
 MIT leads this list at first, ahead of every Ivy.